mattposch/carudo-mock-server/README.md

 ## Setup
-- npm i
+- npm i (error message might occur, but should anyway)
 - create .env file

-## Commands
-Start service with debugger - via npm run debugServer Start scheduler with debugger - via npm run debugScheduler Start production ready build, will start server in cluster
+- npm run dev

 ## Conventions
 - every module must have an index.ts which provides all necessary exports for the specific module (see messaging module)